-From the surveys which were sent out to identified highrisk suppliers and the responses received, we've learnt that our suppliers continue to have a good understanding of modern slavery which included providing us with their own Modern Slavery statements and additional policies.
-We'll continue to monitor these suppliers on an annual basis
+From the current surveys which were sent out to identified high-risk suppliers and the responses received, we've learnt that these suppliers had a good understanding of modern slavery which included providing us with their own Modern Slavery statements and additional policies.
+We'll continue to monitor these vendors on an annual basis.

-Our processes for new suppliers include asking them to identify any known risks of modern slavery within their supply chains by adding specific questions around modern slavery to our supplier due diligence forms.
+Our processes for new vendors include asking suppliers to identify any known risks of modern slavery within their supply chains by adding additional questions around modern slavery to our vendor due diligence forms.
 This process will continue to evolve over time with continual reviews.